-We have now completed all the steps in Docker container side.
-Next, we need to give attention to selenium script and VNC viewer for doing our demonstration.
+We have now completed all the steps in the Docker container side.
+Next, we need to give attention to the Selenium script and VNC viewer for doing our demonstration.

 Firstly, we need to identify the port numbers of chrome and firefox debug nodes that are running.
 Because we require those port numbers for VNC viewer.

 To identify the port numbers of chrome and Firefox node, you can type the below command in your quick start terminal and you will able to see all the Docker images and the running ports of each image under the PORTS column.